frePPLe/frepple/doc/user-guide/modeling-wizard/distribution/distribution-orders.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
-status           non-empty string  For confirmed distribution orders, the status should be "confirmed". item             item              The item being transferred. origin           location          The location where the item is transferred from. destination      location          The location where the item will be received.
+reference        string            Unique identifier of the distribution order. status           string            For confirmed or ongoing distribution orders, the status
+                                   should be "confirmed".
+item             item              The item being transferred. origin           location          The location where the item is transferred from. destination      location          The location where the item will be received.